Homily (Reflection) for Wednesday of the Second Week in Ordinary Time (II) (22nd January, 2020) on the Gospel

 Jesus faced the people who were looking for what to accuse Him with in today’s gospel.
 However, He was undaunted and went ahead to do good.
 Hence, the bible tells us that “he went about doing good and healing all that were oppressed by the devil” (Acts 10:38).

-In like manner, we face various challenges doing every good work.
-But we are to follow the steps of Jesus and do good always.
-He admonishes us,
+In like manner, we face various challenges doing good works.
+We are to follow the steps of Jesus and do good always.
+He admonishes,

 I tell you, my friends, do not fear those who will kill the body, and after that can do nothing more.... fear him who, after he has killed, has authority to cast into hell.
 Yes, I tell you, fear him!
 (Lk 12:5-6)

-We are to follow the example of Jesus Christ and go about doing good always.
+Imitate Jesus who go about doing good always.
 However, never forget that before every good deed are challenges.
 We are to face them bravely.
-The battle is not ours but God’s, cf. 1Sam 17:47; Lk 12:11-12; .
+The battle is not ours but God’s, cf. 1Sam 17:47; Lk 12:11-12.
+We must support our brothers and sisters who suffer especially on account of their faith.

 Bible Reading: Lk 12:4-12.